Elhebert/asyncapi-validation/README.md

 Message validation package for YAML and JSON AsyncAPI documents.

+This package:

+- Load and parse your AsyncAPI documents from a file, an url or an in-line schema
-This package is compatible with AsyncAPI documents v2.x.x and v3.0.0.
+- Support AsyncAPI documents v2.x.x and v3.x.x
+- Support both YAML and JSON documents

 ## Installation